lxmn22nov/SwiftUI/LinkedInUI/README.md

 ### LinkedIN Clone

-The User-Interface(UI) clone of LinkedIN app, using SwiftUI and Swift.
+The User-Interface(UI) clone of LinkedIN app.